pangene/personal-inventory/README.md

 `> cd personal-inventory`

-3. Install the necessary python packages with
+3. Set up a virtual environment and install the necessary python packages with

 ```
 > python -m venv venv
 > source venv/bin/activate    <-- Note activating virtual envs on Windows is different
 > pip install -r requirements.txt
 ```
-Note that the first two steps just set up a virtual environment, and are optional.

-4. Install the necessary node packages with
+4. (Optional) Install the necessary node packages with

 `> npm install`

 5. Run the following commands to prepare the project

 ```
-> npm run dev   <-- Bundles into index-bundle.js in static folder.
-Optionally, npm run build to bundle for production.
+> (Optional) npm run dev   <-- Bundles into index-bundle.js in static folder.
 > python manage.py migrate
 ```

+Note that running `npm run dev` is optional, since index-bundle.js is already included for the heroku repo.
+But, if you make any updates to the frontend, `npm run dev` must be run to see changes.
+To bundle for production, run `npm run build` instead.

 6. Start the server with